littleflow3r/bilstm-pytorch-torchtext/README.md

 # Pytorch-Torchtext
+Using Torchtext with Pytorch for toxic comment classification task, using simple LSTM as the model (data: https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge).

-Typical components of task in NLP:
+Typical process of a task in NLP:
 1) Preprocessing and tokenization
-Generating vocabulary of unique tokens and converting words to indices
+2) Vectorization: generating vocabulary of unique tokens and converting words to indices
-2) Loading pretrained vectors e.g. Glove, Word2vec, Fasttext
+3) Loading pretrained vectors e.g. Glove, Word2vec, Fasttext
-3) Padding text with zeros in case of variable lengths
+4) Padding text: most of the time the text sequence differs in length
-4) Dataloading and batching
+5) Dataloading and batching
-5) Model creation and training
+6) Model creation and training

-You can find the explanation in the comment of the code.
+Torchtext handles step 1-5 above with minimal code.